vasanth29797/GDDemo/README.md

       printf("can't guess.");
     }

-inline code block also with 3 backticks - code fencing
+## Inline code block also with 3 backticks - code fencing
 ```
 int a = 1;
 if (a == 1) {